samm82/WorshipList/README.md

 # WorshipList
-Last Modified: 1/25/2019
+Last Modified: 1/28/2019

 ## Description

 Every week for worship at LIFT Church, I have to manually create a chord chart for the four songs we're playing that week.
 This program automatically generates that chord chart.
-This is currently done semi-manually from the `main()` function (mainly for ease of testing), but will eventually be updated to ask for user input.
+This can be done by the GIU (by running `make gui`) or semi-manually from the `main()` function (mainly for ease of testing without having to enter each song/key every time).

 To generate documentation, run `make doc` in the directory with the Makefile.
 This will create two folders; the important files are html/index and latex/refman.pdf for documentation.